 Maude E. Callen was born in Quincy, Florida.
 She was one of thirteen sisters.
 She was orphaned by the age of six and then was raised in the home of her uncle, Dr. William J. Gunn, a physician, in Tallahassee, Florida.
 She graduated from Florida A & M University in 1922 and then completed her nursing course at Tuskegee Institute in Alabama.

-Callen then moved to Pineville, South Carolina in 1923, where she set up practice.
-She was one of only nine nurse-midwives, at the time, in the area.
-Callen operated a community clinic out of her home, miles from any hospital.
+Callen then moved to Pineville, South Carolina, in 1923, where she set up practice.
+At the time, she was one of only nine nurse-midwives in the area.
+Callen operated a community clinic from her home, miles from any hospital.
 She provided in-home services to “an area of some 400 square miles veined with muddy roads”, serving as 'doctor, dietician, psychologist, bail-goer, and friend' to thousands of desperately poor patients.

 It is estimated she delivered between six hundred and eight hundred babies in her years of practice.
-In addition to providing medical services, Callen also taught women from the community to be midwives.
-In December 1951, Life magazine published a twelve-page photographic essay of Callen’s work, by the celebrated photojournalist, W. Eugene Smith.
+In addition to providing medical services, Callen taught women from the community to be midwives.
+In December 1951, Life magazine published a twelve-page photographic essay of Callen’s work by the celebrated photojournalist W. Eugene Smith.
 Smith spent weeks with Callen at her clinic and on her rounds.
-The photos were visually arresting, both as a haunting record of the time but also as an ongoing testament to the power of nursing and midwifery to effect social change.
+The photos were visually arresting, both as a haunting record of the time and an ongoing testament to the power of nursing and midwifery to effect social change.